For just two months a year, you can see ice bubbles at Abraham Lake. Here’s where to find them and how to view them safely.

 Abraham Lake is located on the David Thompson Highway (AB-11), approximately three hours from Calgary.
 Road conditions are best if you go via Hwy 2 and Rocky Mountain House, but the scenery is spectacular on the Icefields Parkway (Hwy 93N).
 If you choose the latter, check 511 before you go to make sure the highway is open.
 Avalanche control closures are common in winter.
 Click on the map for directions to the ice bubbles viewpoint & save directions because you will lose cell service on the Icefields Parkway and parts of Hwy 11.

 Random camping is permitted at Preacher’s Point (best suited for trailers/camper vans – it’s extremely windy), Abraham Cove, Abraham Slabs, and Allstones.
 Note that you will need to purchase an Alberta Public Lands Camping Pass ($20/3 nights or $30/year per person over 18 years old) in advance.
 Campers must be totally self-sufficient, and pack out all trash.
 There are outhouses onsite only; no water, picnic tables, or tent pads.

 If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include White Goat Falls, Cline River Falls (3.4 km) and Coral Creek (8.9 km).

 - Allstones Creek (4.8 km) is wonderful in winter – you can hike the frozen creek to small icefalls!

-- Or you could drive to beautiful Crescent Falls and walk 300 metres to the viewpoints (lower parking lot is closed in winter).
+- Drive to beautiful Crescent Falls and walk 300 metres to the viewpoints (lower parking lot is closed in winter).
+CLOSED FOR 2023.